JayEspinoza/bonklenet/README.md

 Currently, Bonklenet can identify the Miru, Kaukau, Huna, Pakari, Mahiki, Rau, Hau, Ruru, Komau, Matatu, Akaku, and Kakama masks with about 90% accuracy.

 I started this project as a way to better understand and learn CNNs.
 This repo will serve as documentation of this journey.

+All images belong to their respective holders.
+This project purely serves in an educational capacity.